maddenp/nml/README.md

 2. Add your Clojure installation's `bin/` directory to your `PATH` and ensure that `clj --version` runs successfully.
 3. Run `make uberjar`.

-You should now be able to run `java -jar target/nml.jar --help`, or make use of the `nml` wrapper script in the root of this repo, i.e. `./nml --help`.
+You should now be able to run `java -jar target/nml.jar --help` for a usage synopsis.

 Alternatively, you may leverage [GraalVM](https://www.graalvm.org/) to build a native executable: